 The company needs to strengthen its financial soundness to sustain high investment levels.
-Its equity ratio improved from 15.8% in FY06/24 to 17.0% at end-Q2 FY03/25, and it aims to continue enhancing this ratio through the accumulation of retained earnings.
+Its equity ratio improved to 16.6% in FY03/25, and it aims to continue enhancing this ratio through the accumulation of retained earnings.

-The company has steadily expanded its capacity, with solar panel, ingot and cell, and wafer factories each having an annual production capacity of 4GW.
-It plans to establish a 2GW cell factory in Ethiopia (transferring capacity from Vietnam) and a 2.5GW solar panel factory in the US.
-It intends to continue making high-level investments.
+The company has steadily expanded its production capacity, establishing factories with annual capacities of 4GW each for solar panels, wafers and ingots, and 2GW for solar cells.
+It plans to build a 4GW cell factory in Ethiopia (JPY16.0bn investment) and a 2.5GW panel factory in the US (JPY13.5bn investment), continuing its high level of capital investment.
 VSUN has been financing investments to date with loans it secured from a major domestic financial institution in Vietnam.
 To maintain bank loans amid ongoing high levels of investment, the group as a whole must maintain financial soundness.

-Although the company has conducted capital increases, investments have been mostly funded by bank borrowings, resulting in expanded interest-bearing debt and the equity ratio falling to 6.9% at end-FYO6/22.
-Through capital increases and profit accumulation, the equity ratio improved to 8.8% at end-FYO6/23 and further to 15.8% by end-FYO6/24.
+Although the company has conducted capital increases, investments have been mostly funded by bank borrowings, resulting in expanded interest-bearing debt and the equity ratio falling to 6.9% at end-FY06/22.
+Through capital increases and profit accumulation, the equity ratio improved to 15.8% by end-FY06/24 and further to 16.6% by end-FY03/25.
 Additionally, in July 2024, the company listed TOYO, the parent of TOYO SOLAR, on NASDAQ, raising approximately USD6.0mn.
 Despite these improvements, with continued high levels of investment, further strengthening of financial stability is necessary.

-The company plans to explore additional funding options to support future investments in the US.
-At the same time, it aims to strengthen its equity base by accumulating retained earnings through the growth of its Solar Panel Manufacturing and Green Energy businesses.
+The company intends to primarily fund future investment plans through internal reserves and borrowings from financial institutions.
+It also aims to strengthen its equity base by accumulating retained earnings, supported by the continued growth of its Solar Panel Manufacturing and Green Energy businesses.